radutopala/radutopala/README.md

 ### Hi, I'm Radu 👋

-I am a software engineer, working with Go and PHP/Symfony, to bring ideas to life. #golang #symfony #microservices #macroservices #apis
+I am a software engineer, working with Go and PHP/Symfony in order to bring ideas to life. #golang #symfony #microservices #macroservices #apis

 #### Links